What thought process do most teams go through when attempting package the engine and drive train?

 WWU FSAE 02-04

-ya know, if you eliminated those components you could cut hella weight outa the equation-see what kind of suspension points you can fit without eliminating the driver and the engine
+ya know, if you eliminated those components you could cut hella weight outa the equation

 Mike Duwe